The Scotts Miracle-Gro (NYSE:SMG) Updates FY 2021 Earnings Guidance

 The Scotts Miracle-Gro (NYSE:SMG) updated its FY 2021 earnings guidance on Wednesday.
-The company provided earnings per share (EPS) guidance of $9.000-$9.300 for the period, compared to the Thomson Reuters consensus estimate of $9.230.
+The company provided earnings per share guidance of $9.000-$9.300 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $9.230.
 The company issued revenue guidance of $4.83 billion-$4.92 billion, compared to the consensus revenue estimate of $4.84 billion.

-The firm also recently announced a quarterly dividend, which will be paid on Friday, September 10th.
-Stockholders of record on Friday, August 27th will be paid a dividend of $0.66 per share.
-This is an increase from The Scotts Miracle-Gro’s previous quarterly dividend of $0.62.
-The ex-dividend date is Thursday, August 26th.
-This represents a $2.64 annualized dividend and a dividend yield of 1.67%.
-The Scotts Miracle-Gro’s dividend payout ratio is 34.25%.
+The company also recently declared a quarterly dividend, which will be paid on Friday, September 10th.
+Stockholders of record on Friday, August 27th will be given a dividend of $0.66 per share.
+This represents a $2.64 dividend on an annualized basis and a dividend yield of 1.70%.
+This is a boost from The Scotts Miracle-Gro’s previous quarterly dividend of $0.62.
+The ex-dividend date of this dividend is Thursday, August 26th.
+The Scotts Miracle-Gro’s dividend payout ratio (DPR) is currently 34.25%.

-In other The Scotts Miracle-Gro news, CEO James Hagedorn sold 26,005 shares of The Scotts Miracle-Gro stock in a transaction that occurred on Friday, May 14th.
-The stock was sold at an average price of $229.98, for a total value of $5,980,629.90.
-Following the transaction, the chief executive officer now directly owns 99,719 shares in the company, valued at approximately $22,933,375.62.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Insiders own 27.17% of the company’s stock.

 Scotts Miracle-Gro Co engages in the manufacture, marketing, and distribution of systems and accessories for hydroponic gardening.
 It operates through the following segments: U.S. Consumer, Hawthorne, and Other.
 The U.S. Consumer segment consists of consumer lawn and garden business.
 The Hawthorn segment includes indoor, urban, and hydroponic gardening business.